-- CO1: Students are able to understand the various methods of soil exploration, field testing and prepare soil investigation report based on the site investigation/exploration techniques. - CO2: Able to estimate the bearing capacity of soils. - CO3: Able to calculate settlement and to design various types of foundation. - CO4: Able to select piles for different conditions and calculate the load carrying capacity. - CO5: Students will be able to analyse stability of slopes and calculate earth pressure on retaining walls.
+- CO1: Execute the various methods of soil exploration, field testing and prepare soil investigation report based on the site investigation/exploration techniques. - CO2: Estimate the bearing capacity of soils. - CO3: Calculate settlement and to design various types of foundation. - CO4: Select piles for different conditions and calculate the load carrying capacity. - CO5: Analyse stability of slopes and calculate earth pressure on retaining walls.